 Note how fast fir spread once on the property and that they clustered around the pioneer tree.
 That they invade so rapidly and widely without having done so long before indicates how little seed there was in the area and how far away the nearest tree must once have been.
-Burning for 10,000 years would likely do that to such a resinous and flammable tree species, but I wasn't ready to see it until I mapped it out.
+Burning for 10,000 years would likely do that to such a resinous and flammable tree species, but I wasn't ready to recognize it until I had mapped it out.
 That's what research can do to you.
-Just after 1930, "Old Man Rudy" settled the land across the road and built a house.
+Just after 1930, "Old Man Rudy" settled the land across the now County road and built a house.
 He dumped his two acres of runoff onto the County road, just like most people do today, which then ran down the road to Spanish Gulch.
-Somewhere around 1970 the road was graded to reverse the flow away from the gulch, substantially increasing flows into the "natural" drainage.
+Somewhere around 1970 the County road was graded to reverse road drainage away from the gulch, forcing that flow into the "natural" drainage.
 To a degree, it worked.
 It stopped incision of the gulch but it also washed out the upper draw and built an alluvium below.
 I started laying out the contour changes due to Martin's road and gave up (it's really complicated).

-This is a map of forests from the prior slide superimposed over the 1991 aerial photo, with adjustments for angle, position, and scaling.
-Fir stands are summarized in shaded green redwood is deep red.
-When we started in 1990, the area in dashed red was totally forested; this 1991 photo was taken while the house was under construction and after I had cleared thereabout, primarily to reduce the fire hazard.
-As to the remaining area that appears to be open, as noted in the site history, the seller to us had done considerable brush clearing (blue line), most of it (yellow line) had been scraped off 8-10 years prior by a bulldozer clearing broom and other brush.
-Other than three impacted patches of decadent Ceanothus (one with tree cover, two with broken cover) and an opening of Yerba Santa (black), there was no other native brush, as most of what was left under forest cover was ether broom or it was dead from tree shade.
+This is a map of forests from the prior slide superimposed over the 1991 aerial photo, with adjustments for angle, position, species, and scaling.
+Anything unmarked is oak/madrone.
+Fir stands are in shaded green, redwood red.
+When we started, the area in dashed red was totally forested; this photo was taken and after I had cleared for house construction, primarily to reduce the fire hazard.
+As to the remaining area that appears to be open, as noted in the site history, the seller to us had done considerable clearing of French broom (blue line), most of it (dotted line) had been scraped off 8-10 years prior by a bulldozer clearing broom and other brush.
+Other than three impacted patches of decadent Ceanothus (one with tree cover, two with broken cover), there was no other native brush left, as most brush under forest cover was ether broom or was dead from tree shade.
 There were no grasslands, anywhere.
 Yes, there were clearings, but that was a pavement of cut French broom and broom seedlings.